yixiao1/mcv-m5/README.md

           - Transfer learning to Belgium traffic signs dataset (both transfer and from scratch)
           - Understand the code
 - [x] (b) Train the VGG16 network on a different dataset(KITTI)
-          - we trained from both scratch and fine-tuning
+          - Trained from scratch
 - [x] (c) Implete a new network
-          -(c.1) we impleted ResNet network on TT100K datasets
+          -(c.1) we impleted ResNet network on TT100K and KITTI datasets
 - [x] (d) Boost the performance of the network
-          - T.B.D
+          - Bagging and Data Augmentation
 - [x] (e) Report